Raising children is tough but it can also be extremely rewarding.

 If a child doesn’t get it the first ten times you say it, it doesn’t mean they are stubborn or strong-willed.
 It means they need more time and practice.
-They need your kind and firm guidance, not punishment.
+They need your kind and firm guidance to discipline them, not punish them.

 4. “Always be here for me no matter what.”

 Be your child’s secure base for them to explore from and return to.
 Raise a child who is securely attached by being a warm and responsive parent.

 Securely attached children are more resilient, show less behavioral problems1, perform better in school, and enjoy better mental well-being2.

 5. “Talk with me.
 Don’t just talk at me.”